Ivanhorod Einsatzgruppen photograph: Photograph

 There are six victims in the photograph.
 The body lying at the feet of the German soldier appears to be a woman who was already shot.
 In the center of the photograph is a woman who appears to be shielding a child.
 One of her feet is raised as if she is trying to flee, or else the photograph was taken just after she was shot.
 To her right are three men.
 Only one soldier is fully visible in the picture; he appears to be aiming at the woman and child.
 Rifles held by German soldiers off the left edge of the photograph are visible and point at the woman and child.
 The shadows at the left edge of the photograph suggest that more German soldiers may be present.
 A wooden stake and a shovel are visible on the right side of the photo, indicating that the victims may have been forced to dig their own graves.

 The identity of the photographer is unknown, but he was probably a German soldier.
 Many German soldiers photographed atrocities in which they were complicit.

+The Einsatzgruppen unit responsible was most likely Einsatzkommando 5.
+From November 1941 to January 1942, Einsatzkommando 5 troops were stationed in Kyiv, Zhytomyr, Rivne, and Vinnytsia.
+Ivanhorod lies between Rovno and Vinnytsia.